-- 1. Initiate a service learning project to calculate the tree canopy coverage. - 2.
-Increase the number of Grounds tree crews from one tree crew with two Tree Surgeons (i.e., Arborists), to two tree crews with one Tree Surgeon and one Tree Assistant, each. - 3.
+- 1. Increase the number of Grounds tree crews from one tree crew with two Tree Surgeons (i.e., Arborists), to two tree crews with one Tree Surgeon and one Tree Assistant, each. - 2.
 Institutionalize a recurring learning module for Capital Programs project managers, regarding tree protection and care.
 The University Landscape Architect met with the Capital Programs project managers and discussed tree issues as they relate to construction on campus.
-Topics such as health, care, protection and enforcement were discussed. - 4.
-Initiate a service learning project related to more regular updates to the Lightning protection system. - 5.
+Topics such as health, care, protection and enforcement were discussed. - 3.
+Initiate a service learning project related to more regular updates to the Lightning protection system. - 4.
 Identify additional strategies to increase awareness of the importance and benefits of campus trees.
 The Arboretum has several signs informing visitors about various diseases and insect pests of certain trees native to Illinois.